nisanthc/binance-strategy/README.md

    1. Download or clone the project

-   2. Run the below jar file by giving pair either BTC or BNB as command line argument
+   2. Run the below jar file by providing either BTC or BNB as command line argument.
+This jar file continuosly load the data from             Binance to Influx database

            java -jar binance-strategy\target\binance-influxdb.jar BTC

-   3. Goto influx client and run the below queries to verify the orderbook updates and the price updates.
+   3. Goto influx client and run the below queries to verify the orderbook updates and the price updates

           select count(*) from "stock_retention"."orderbook";

           select count(*) from "stock_retention"."pricehistory";

-   4. Run the below jar file to place a order strategy.
-Added argument parser to get the input from command line.
+   4. Run the below jar file in another command prompt to place a strategy order.
+Added argument parser to get the input from                 command line

       Check the command line arguments: